mmz-001/mmz-001/README.md

 ## 💻 Programming Languages

 - Python
-- JavaScript
+- JavaScript/TypeScript
 - C/C++
 - Java

 ## 🚀 Frameworks

-- React
-- React Native
+- React/React Native
 - Gatsby
-- NodeJS
+- NextJS

 I'm always looking for new challenges and opportunities to improve my skills.
 If you have an interesting project or an idea you think I could contribute to, feel free to drop me a message💬